DashaLevchenko/Demo2/README.md

 # Game over scenarios:
 - When the health is zero.
 - When the age reaches maximum age.
-- The user selects to quit.
+- The user selects to quit